Growing Up in a Cult, I Never Understood Family. Then I Became a Father

 I can’t stand the thought of not seeing my son each morning.
 That little face, the way he looks at me from across the table and we both crack a smile like we share a joke, our silly games running breathless through the house.
 Bath time, bedtime, the lazy mornings in bed with him and my wife, feeling quiet and whole.
 There is nothing more precious to me.
 None of this was what I imagined when I pictured a family, which was a feeling that always warmed me or made me aware of how much I was loved.
 The reality is more a fierce sense that I am not important, that I would instantly give my life for theirs.
 My nightmares are no longer about things I might face but about how they could suffer.
 If I got sick, who would read to him before bedtime?
 If I died, who would be his father?
 Her husband?
 I must stay healthy because he deserves a Dad.
 I must stay humble and continue to add features to the landscape because she deserves a good husband.
 We are a family and that means we need each other—and this simple and impossible thing has given my life a purpose.

-From Hollywood Park by Mikel Jollet, Copyright © 2020 by the author and reprinted by permission of Celadon Books, a division of Macmillan Publishing Group, LLC.
+From Hollywood Park by Mikel Jollett, Copyright © 2020 by the author and reprinted by permission of Celadon Books, a division of Macmillan Publishing Group, LLC.